Moeby/FlatsharePlanner/howToGitHub/commits.md

 ### Mention Issues
-- enter issue number in commit will create a link to the issue **attention: if you use one of the listed words before issue number, the _issue will get closed_!**
+- enter issue number in commit message will create a link to the issue

+**attention: if you use one of the listed words before issue number, the _issue will get closed_!**
 - close
 - closes